Our service recorded from our homes – thank you to all who contribute to the preparation, content and recording of the service.

 The transcript, in A4 document format, which has all the words for the hymn, readings, prayers and reflection, can be downloaded here:

-The transcripts to accompany those recordings are on the tab ‘Previous Service Transcripts’
+The transcripts to accompany previous recordings are on the tab ‘Previous Service Transcripts’

-We now offer our weekly service in an audio-only format, which is suitable for anyone who doesn’t have a computer.
+Our weekly service can be accessed in an audio-only format, which is suitable for anyone who doesn’t have a computer.
 Please pass on the following information to anyone you feel might be helped by this.

 The audio service is accessed by dialling this number: 01252 978350.
 You will hear a recorded voice say, ‘Welcome.
 The Fleet and Beacon Hill United Reformed Church Service will play shortly’; and then there is quite a long pause before the service cuts in.
 (Please be patient as this can take a while.)
 The cost of the call is the rate for calls according to your telephone package rates.

 Our next Communion Service will be on February 7th 2021.
 An invitation will be sent out by email for us to meet together via Zoom.
 If you don’t receive this and would like to join us, then contact our Church Secretary at firstname.lastname@example.org.

 Acts 19: 1 -7

 |17th January||Rev’d John Whitton||John 1: 43 -51|